cramja/cramja.github.io/_posts/2016-02-13-code-review.md

 **Talk about the code to keep ideas fresh.**

 I learned the importance of reflecting on use cases and cost-benefits of writing in certain functionality.
 In essence, I had ignored this piece when writing the code because I was so lost in the large code base of Quickstep and in a new language.
 Drowning in the deep end as it were.

 I have a little better ability now to doggy paddle my way out of this.
-Still, I think these code reviews and the discussion made me a better swimmer than treading water all by myself.

 {% comment %}